 A classic and rich in history recipe that will blow your mind.
 Kleftiko is lamb, marinated in olive garlic and lemon then wrapped in foil with potatoes and bay leaves and very slowly cooked in a traditional clay oven.
 The result is a phenomenal dish – with meat that falls off the bone and potatoes that melt in your mouth.

-The history is that in times of war, soldiers from the mountains would be forced to steal lambs, bury the meat underground and cook it in makeshift fires to get rid of the smoke and smell and avoid detection.
+The history behind this Cyrpus food is that in times of war, soldiers from the mountains would be forced to steal lambs, bury the meat underground and cook it in makeshift fires to get rid of the smoke and smell and avoid detection.
 Served with bulgar wheat and traditional Cyprus salad – kleftiko is a local favorite and there are taverns dedicated to solely cooking that.

 3. Souvla (chicken pork or lamb)

 One of the most famous foods in Cyprus, ever, this is yet another absolute must to enjoy on the island.
 Souvla is large pieces of meat – traditionally pork or lamb – passed through large metal skewers and cooked on a traditional foukou (a charcoal grill).
 Meat is prepared for hours ahead of the cooking time – usually marinated in olive oil, lemon, oregano, salt and pepper.

 The cooking time is a process of 2 hours – approximately 30mins for the coal to heat and another hour and a half for the meat to cook which results in perfectly seasoned and cooked meat- crunchy on the outside and soft on the inside.
 Souvla is cooked on every occasion possible – Christmas, Easter, Birthdays, Weddings and even just on Sundays.
 Cooked outdoors, this is an event that men typically take charge of while the women are busy creating delicious side dishes in the kitchens.